possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 env PAGER=cat freebsd-update fetch install
 ```

 We're using env PAGER=cat to modify the value of the PAGER variable which is used by the freebsd-update shell script.
 If you open up the shell script you will see the default value of PAGER is set to `less`.
 You can find the location of the freebsd-update shell script by typing `which freebsd-update`.
-By setting the value of PAGER to `cat`, `freebsd-update` will not stop to display the list of file to be updated, instead the `cat` command will only display the list of files and won't stop to wait for you to read.
+By setting the value of PAGER to `cat`, `freebsd-update` will not stop to display the list of files to be updated, instead the `cat` command will only display the list of files and won't stop to wait for you to read.
 If you only type `freebsd-update fetch install` you'll need to use the following to get through the prompts

 Page Down & q should get you through the prompts.
 If the screen shows END press q, use Page Down for the other screens.
 You can also use q for every screen.